jamesfbush/Options_Research/README.md

 ## tiingoQuery.py

-With a Tiingo account set up and a Tiingo API key saved to same directory as the Python file ("api_key.txt"), this program will request the user input a ticker symbol, start date, end date, and frequency (e.g., "daily") and return a Pandas dataframe and Poltly line chart for any listed security.
+With a Tiingo account set up and a Tiingo API key saved to same directory as the Python file ("api_key.txt"), this program will request the user input a ticker symbol, start date, end date, and frequency (e.g., "daily") and return a Pandas dataframe and Poltly line chart for any listed security. import pandas as pd import plotly.graph_objects as go
 Dependencies: pandas, tiingo, plotly.express.